 If you are crisping up your carnitas under the broiler, try to strain some liquid off of them before adding to the oven.
 This will help them crisp up quicker and you can always drizzle the liquid back over them after coming out of the oven.

-Our latest recipe is for these Barbacoa Beef Burritos.
+And our latest recipe is for these Barbacoa Beef Burritos.